Can You Use Magnesium Chloride on Composite Decking?

-First, the calcium chloride ice melt is suitable for composite deckings.
-It is also the most effective kind of ice melt when compared to other types.
-Calcium chloride dissolves ice effectively.
-It works by forming a liquid solution when in contact with snow or ice.
-The calcium chloride attracts moisture to form a liquid solution which lowers the water freezing point and causes ice to melt.
+Calcium chloride ice melt is suitable for composite decking as it will not cause any damage or discolouration to the materials surface.
+It is also one of the most effective kinds of ice melt compared to other types.
+Calcium chloride dissolves ice effectively and quickly.
+It works by forming a liquid brine when in contact with snow or ice.
+This brine lowers the water freezing point and causes ice to melt.

 Sodium Chloride (Rock Salt)

-In addition, you can also use rock salt for composite deckings, but use it moderately.
-Before laying ice melt on the deck, ensure it is not harsh.
+You can also use rock salt on composite decking but use it moderately.
+Before laying ice melts on the deck, ensure it is not harsh.
 You should always test the rock salt before using it on the composite decking.
-One way to do this is by applying the ice melt on a small part of a decking.
-If the ice melt does not damage the decking, you can apply it to the deck.
+One way to do this is by applying the ice melt to a small part of the decking.
+If the ice melt does not damage the decking, you can apply it.

-Precautions to Take When Using Ice Melt on Composite Decking
+Precautions to Take When Using Ice Melt in Composite Decking

 Knowing that you can use ice melt on composite decking, you need to be careful.
 Below are some precautions to take.

-Tractions are great for preventing slipping on ice, but you should not use them on composite deckings.
-It is because tractions can scratch the surface of the composite decking.
-Avoid ice melts with tractions grits like sands, sawdust and more.
+Tractions are great for preventing slipping on ice, but you should not use them on composite decking as they can cause scratches to the deck’s surface.
+Avoid ice melts with traction grits like sand, sawdust and more.
 You should only use an ice melt that does not contain any traction grits.

 You can put ice melt on composite decking.
-Calcium chloride is suitable for composite deckings.
+Calcium chloride is suitable for composite decking.
 Additionally, avoid using ice melt with traction grits and colourants.